 Check the Bill of Lading

 To find out exactly what’s included in the AMC, CMC, or MIN, the best practice is to check the Bill of Lading or BOL.
 This document is a written contract between the carrier or transportation provider and the shipper.

 The BOL is a comprehensive legal document that provides a description of goods, determines who will ship and receive the goods, and where the shipment will be delivered.
-It also gives a detailed account of the terms of the agreement including the fees and costs associated with the shipment.
-Each shipment gets one BOL, whether it is a full truckload (FTL) or less than truckload (LTL) shipment.
+It also gives a detailed account of the terms of the agreement including the LTL pricing, fees and costs associated with the shipment.
+Each shipment gets one BOL, whether it is a full truckload (FTL) or a less than truckload (LTL) shipment.

 How to Save on Freight Shipping